Didericis/itermp/README.md

 # itermproj
-This project is intended for heavy iterm users that want have project specific pane configurations.
+This project is intended for iterm users that want project specific pane configurations.
 It's very similar to [itermocil](https://github.com/TomAnthony/itermocil), but offers more flexibility.
 Features include:

   - Local, project specific configurations
   - Ability to create arbitrary pane arrangements